deadjay/ViewrForFlickr/README.md

 # Notes #

-This is my first personal project and now it's on development stage (6/10).
+This is my first personal project and now it's on development stage (3/10).
-- Different open-source frameworks were used in this project (FlickrKit, FLAnimatedImage, AFNetworking, etc.)
+- Different open-source frameworks were used in this project (FlickrKit, FLAnimatedImage, Alamofire, etc.)
 - UI also was made by me :)